QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 {: .prompt-warning }

 ### Sound_ParameterTransition_V2_BP_C Blueprint
 * This Blueprint is used to help transition between different FMOD and Reverb states.
-Specifically used when passing through doors and thresholds.
+Specifically used when passing through doors and thresholds into other rooms.

 | Property | Description |
 |:---|:---|